-Hospitals inquiry: What is being investigated?
+Scottish hospitals inquiry: What is being investigated?

 "I want to make sure this is the case for all future projects, which is why, following calls from affected parents, I announced a public inquiry to examine the new Royal Hospital for Children and Young People and Department of Clinical Neurosciences and the Queen Elizabeth University Hospital sites," she added.

-The new £150m RHCYP in Edinburgh has now been delayed for more than three years and was initially due to open in 2017.
+The new £150m RHCYP in Edinburgh has now been delayed for five years.
+It was initially due to open in 2017.

 First Minister Nicola Sturgeon has said she "deeply regrets" the hold-up, caused by problems with the specification of the ventilation system.